AdobeDocs/experience-manager-65.de-DE/help/release-notes/previous-hotfixes-featurepacks.md

 >[!NOTE]
 >
->Das AEM Service Pack enthält keine Fehlerbehebungen für AEM Forms.
-Diese werden im Rahmen eines separaten Add-on-Pakets für Forms bereitgestellt.
-Außerdem wird ein kumulatives Installationsprogramm herausgegeben, das Fehlerbehebungen für AEM Forms JEE enthält.
-Weitere Informationen finden Sie unter [Installieren des AEM Forms-Add-ons](#install-aem-forms-add-on-package) und [Installieren des AEM Forms JEE-Installationsprogramms](#forms-jee-installer).
+>[!DNL Experience Manager] Service Pack enthält keine Korrekturen für [!DNL Experience Manager Forms].
+They are delivered using a separate [!DNL Forms] add-on package.
+In addition, a cumulative installer is released that includes fixes for [!DNL Experience Manager Forms] on JEE.
+For more information, see [Install Experience Manager Forms add-on](#install-aem-forms-add-on-package) and [Install Experience Manager Forms JEE installer](#forms-jee-installer).

-Zu den wichtigsten Merkmalen von AEM 6.5.2.0 Forms gehören:
+The key highlights for [!DNL Experience Manager] 6.5.2.0 forms are:

-* Die Einstellung „Auto“ wurde zu `RenderAtClient` in der `PDFFormRenderOptions`-API für AEM Forms-OSGi hinzugefügt.
+* Added &#39;Auto&#39; setting to `RenderAtClient` in `PDFFormRenderOptions` API for [!DNL Experience Manager] Forms OSGi.

 #### Forms-Add-on-Paket {#forms-add-on-package}